 Always cook safely and:

-- take pans off the heat if you get called away from the cooker by, for example, the phone or someone at the door
+- take pans off the heat if you are called away from the cooker by, for example, the phone or someone at the door

 - don't cook if you're affected by alcohol or prescription drugs

-- don't put oven gloves or tea-towels down on to the hot cooker after you've used them
+- don't put oven gloves or tea-towels on to a hot cooker after you've used them

 - clean your grill pan after using it

-- take extra care when deep-fat frying or cooking with oil.
-Use a thermostat controlled deep-fat fryer which will make sure the fat doesn't get too hot.
+- take extra care when deep-fat frying or cooking with oil - use a thermostat-controlled, deep-fat fryer to ensure the fat doesn't get too hot.

 Dealing with a fire in your kitchen